tagtwp/documentation-starter/docs/installation.md

 You can also set up the first admin account directly during the installation.
 For details, see: [Create Root User with Environment Variables ↗](/knowledge-base/create-root-user-with-env)
 :::

-#### 3. Access Coolify
+#### 3. Access Starter
-After installation, the script will display the Coolify URL (ex: `http://203.0.113.1:8000`) in the terminal output.
+After installation, the script will display the Starter URL (ex: `http://203.0.113.1:8000`) in the terminal output.

 ::: danger ⚠️ CAUTION!
-**After installing Coolify, the URL redirects to a registration page to set up the first admin account.
+**After installing Starter, the URL redirects to a registration page to set up the first admin account.
 It's important to create this account immediately.**

 **If someone else access the registration page before you, they could create the admin account and gain full root access to your server.**
 :::

 ::: info Note:
-If you installed Coolify on a Raspberry Pi in your home network, use the private IP address to access Coolify, as the public IP may not work.
+If you installed Starter on a Raspberry Pi in your home network, use the private IP address to access Starter, as the public IP may not work.
 :::